 This page is organized into the following topics:

-1. DA takes the mystery out of agile software development.
+- DA takes the mystery out of agile software development.
 Software development is inherently complex.
-The Disciplined Agile (DA) framework describes how: Agile solution delivery works from beginning to end in a streamlined manner; All aspects (analysis, architecture, testing, …) of solution delivery work; These aspects fit together in a pragmatic manner.
+Disciplined Agile (DA) describes how: Agile solution delivery works from beginning to end in a streamlined manner; All aspects (analysis, architecture, testing, …) of solution delivery work; These aspects fit together in a pragmatic manner.
 DA provides a comprehensive description of how agile works in practice.

-2. DA speeds up your agile transformation.
+- DA speeds up your agile transformation.
 Agile transformations, and process improvement in general, take time.
-The Disciplined Agile (DA) framework encompasses: The principles and philosophies for “being agile”; Lifecycles and practices for “doing agile”; Advice for how it all fits together in a comprehensive whole.
+Disciplined Agile (DA) encompasses: The principles and philosophies for “being agile”; Lifecycles and practices for “doing agile”; Advice for how it all fits together in a comprehensive whole.
 DA shares proven strategies that would normally take months or years for you to figure out on your own.

-5. DA provides a foundation to make SAFe work.
+- DA provides a foundation to make SAFe work.
 The SAFe framework is sparse when it comes to solution delivery details.
 SAFe is very prescriptive and targeted at a narrow problem space.
 SAFe has more than 35% waste built into its framework for managing, planning, and coordinating large groups of agile teams.
-The Discipline Agile (DA) framework: Supports many delivery lifecycles to accommodate Scrum, Lean, and other philosophies; Takes a flexible, goal driven approach; Addresses aspects of IT that are missing or very sparse in SAFe; Promotes respectable certifications that must be earned, not bought.
+Disciplined Agile (DA): Supports many delivery lifecycles to accommodate Scrum, Lean, and other philosophies; Takes a flexible, goal driven approach; Addresses aspects of IT that are missing or very sparse in SAFe; Promotes respectable certifications that must be earned, not bought.
 Disciplined Agile provides the solid delivery foundation missing from SAFe.

-6. DA provides a foundation from which to scale agile tactically.
+- DA provides a foundation from which to scale agile tactically.
 Organizations are now applying agile techniques on on large teams, on geographically distributed teams, in regulatory situations, using complex technologies, and addressing complex problems.
-The Disciplined Agile (DA) framework: Describes agile solution delivery comprehensively; Surfaces process decisions and gives people practical choices; Promotes a light-weight, governed approach to solution delivery.
+Disciplined Agile (DA): Describes agile solution delivery comprehensively; Surfaces process decisions and gives people practical choices; Promotes a light-weight, governed approach to solution delivery.
 DA provides a solid foundation from which to scale tactically.

-8. DA is enterprise ready.
-Agile strategies are being adopted in enterprise-class settings that have significant legacy investments in technology and people experienced in traditional IT.
+- DA is enterprise ready.
+Agile strategies are being adopted in enterprise-class settings that have significant legacy investments in technology and people experienced in traditional ways of working (WoW).
 There is significant technical and cultural debt to be overcome.
-The Disciplined Agile (DA) Framework: Focuses on solutions, not just software; Promotes enterprise awareness and optimizing the whole; Supports agile/lean governance and leadership strategies.
-DA provides pragmatic advice for apply agile strategies in enterprise-class environments.
+Disciplined Agile (DA): Focuses on solutions, not just software; Promotes enterprise awareness and optimizing the whole; Supports agile/lean governance and leadership strategies; and provides pragmatic advice for apply agile strategies in enterprise-class environments.

-9. DA evolves empirically.
+- DA evolves empirically.
 We’re constantly learning as practitioners, learning about and experimenting with new agile and lean strategies all of the time.
-These learnings are constantly being applied to evolve the Disciplined Agile framework.
+These learnings are constantly being applied to evolve Disciplined Agile.

 Overview Disciplined Agile success stories at:

-A Certified Disciplined Agile Coach (CDAC) indicates that each coach is a trusted expert with significant proficiency in Disciplined Agile.
-They are able to coach other people in disciplined agile strategies and advise organizations in the adoption and tailoring of the Disciplined Agile process decision framework.
+A Disciplined Agile Coach (DAC) indicates that each coach is a trusted expert with significant proficiency in Disciplined Agile.
+They are able to coach other people in disciplined agile strategies and advise organizations in the adoption and tailoring of Disciplined Agile.

 The requirements to become a CDAC are stringent: